lordmagicfinger/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley prints out a smiley face
 2-hellofile Displays contents of the /etc/passwd file 3-twofiles Displays contents of these two files /etc/hosts /etc/passwd
+4-lastlines Prints out the last 10 lines of the file /etc/passwd